 Restricted Stock.
 The omnibus plan provides for the award of shares of Crown Crafts Series A common stock which are subject to certain restrictions provided in the omnibus plan or otherwise determined by the compensation committee.
 Restricted stock awards pursuant to the omnibus plan will be evidenced by a restricted stock grant agreement between the Company and the recipient, specifying the purchase price, if any, paid by the holder for the restricted stock, with such price to be determined by the compensation committee.
 The restricted stock grant agreement will also set forth any forfeiture provisions regarding the restricted stock, as determined by the compensation committee in its discretion.
-The holder may sell, transfer, pledge, exchange, hypothecate or otherwise dispose of the restricted stock during the restriction period designated by the compensation committee only in accordance with the specific limitations imposed in the applicable restricted stock grant agreement, by applicable state or federal securities laws or as may be determined by the compensation committee.
+The holder may sell, transfer, pledge, exchange, hypothecate or otherwise dispose of the restricted stock during the restricted stock grant agreement, by applicable state or federal securities laws or as may be determined by the compensation committee.
 Certificates representing restricted stock issued pursuant to the omnibus plan will bear all legends required by law and necessary to effectuate the provisions of the omnibus plan and the applicable restricted stock grant agreement.
 To facilitate the enforcement of the restrictions on the restricted stock, the compensation committee may in its discretion require the holder to deliver such certificates to the Company to be held in escrow until the applicable restriction period has expired.

 Long-Term Incentive Compensation Units.
 The omnibus plan authorizes the compensation committee to grant awards of "units" to participants.
 Units will be granted only upon authorization by the compensation committee and the execution and delivery of a unit award agreement, in form and substance satisfactory to the compensation committee, by the participant to whom units are to be granted.
 Stock or cash underlying units will be distributed only after the end of a performance period of two of more years beginning with the year in which the units are granted.
 The performance period respecting each grant of units is set by the compensation committee.
 There may be more than one unit granted to a unit recipient at any given time and the performance periods may differ.
 At the time a unit is granted the compensation committee will establish levels of financial performance and other performance objectives to be achieved in each year of the performance period.
-The compensation committee may adopt one or more performance categories or eliminate all performance categories other than financial performance.
-Distributions of stock or cash underlying units will be based on the Company's financial performance with results from other performance categories applied as a factor, not exceeding one, against financial results.
-The annual financial and other performance results will be averaged over the performance period and translated into percentage factors according to graduated criteria established by the compensation committee for the entire performance period.
+The compensation committee may adopt one or more performance categories or eliminate all performance with results from other performance categories applied as a factor, not exceeding one, against financial results.
+The annual financial and other performance results will be averaged over the performance period.
+The resulting percentage factors according to graduated criteria established by the compensation committee for the entire performance period.
 The resulting percentage factors will determine the percentage of units to be distributed.
 No distributions will be made if a minimum average percentage of the applicable measurement of performance established by the compensation committee is not achieved for the performance period.